ABOUT DR. SARA DOUGLAS

-When not conducting evaluations, Dr. Douglas is the Consulting Psychologist at an independent school in Brooklyn, NY; conducts admissions interviews for a second independent school, and works one-on-one with students who have identified learning differences, particularly when there is emotional difficulty that accompanies the academic challenge.
+When not conducting evaluations, Dr. Douglas is a consultant, supporting independent schools develop policy regarding support services they make available to their students.
+She has also worked as an admissions interviewer for an independent school in Brooklyn, and works one-on-one with students who have identified learning differences, particularly when there is emotional difficulty that accompanies the academic challenge.

 Dr. Douglas has worked as an Associate Adjunct Professor within the School Psychology graduate program at St. John's University, and as an Adjunct Professor within Manhattanville College's Graduate School of Education.